 - 1. mRPAS requirements mRPAS do not normally require crew under the CAR. - 2.
-RPAS CAR requirements Visual observers are mandatory. - 3.
-Club/Site/Event requirements (Helpers/spotters etc.) Spotters shall be used at any time there are 4 or more pilots stations in operation. - 4.
-MAAC Add-on requirements RPAS Pilots operating over 400'agl must comply with the MAAC/SFOC pilot requirements listed in the add on section of this document.
+RPAS CAR requirements Visual Observers are required for operations over 400'agl. - 3.
+Club/Site/Event requirements Spotters shall be used at any time there are 4 or more pilots stations in operation. - 4.
+MAAC Add-on requirements RPAS Pilots operating over 400'agl must comply with the MAAC/SFOC pilot requirements listed in the add on section of this document